josdejong/workerpool/README.md

    }
    ```

-- `Pool.terminate([force: boolean [, timeout: number]])`
+- `Pool.terminate([force: boolean [, timeout: number]]) : Promise.<*, Error>`<br>

   If parameter `force` is false (default), workers will finish the tasks they are working on before terminating themselves.
 When `force` is true, all workers are terminated immediately without finishing running tasks.
-If `timeout` is provided, worker will be forced to terminal when the timeout expires and the worker has not finished.
+If `timeout` is provided, worker will be forced to terminate when the timeout expires and the worker has not finished.

 - `Pool.clear([force: boolean])`<br>
   *Deprecated: use `Pool.terminate` instead*<br>.